-The Principal (Tim Manly) is the board-level lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the School.
+The Head of College (Dominic Mott is the board-level lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the School.

 The School considers its obligation to review safeguarding practices a matter of its everyday concerns.
-A review of the School's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation, including lessons learnt.
-The Schools DSL team undertake a review of Safeguarding policies at the end of each academic year to be reviewed and agreed by the SLT in line with KCSIE updates.
+A review of the School's child protection policies takes place at least annually, including an update andreview of the effectiveness of procedures and their implementation, including lessons learnt.
+The Schools DSL team undertake a review of Safeguarding policies at the end of each academic year to bereviewed and agreed by the SLT in line with KCSIE updates.
 The School draws on the expertise of staff, including the DSL(s), in shaping the School's safeguarding arrangements and policies.